JaimeHyland/Mellifera/README.md

 Users can put items in their pre-order list only from that item's _product-detail_ page.
 Clicking on the _Add to order list_ button will put the chosen number (and the chosen size, where relevant) of that product on the _order-list_ page, giving the user a message that they have successfully done so, and returning them to the _product_ page with the chosen filters still intact.
 The shopper can continue to browse through that page.
 The top left of each page of the site will show the total monetary value the products contained in the order_list.

 Clicking on the _Go to order list_ button, icon or link will bring the user to their _order list_ page.
 The above-mentioned message contains a link to the pre-order page, as does the pre-order icon at the top right of every page on the site.
-The products page will ahow a _Go to pre-order_ button at bottom right.
+The products page will show a _Go to pre-order_ button at bottom right.

 ### From the registered user's point of view